Manufacturer Reporting of Chemicals in Children's Products

 For products sold/offered Select this Notice

 for sale in Oregon in: dropdown in the HPCDS:

-8. Because most manufacturers will not know the total number of units/items sold in the notice period, reporting should not be done until period's second December.
+8. Because most manufacturers will not know the total number of units/items sold in the notice period, reporting should not be done until period's second December or the following January.
 See Are you a vendor for products sold or offered in Oregon? below about tracking the number of items/units sold or offered during the two-year period.

 , the number of items/units in reported GS1 'bricks' AKA 'product categories' either sold